mosaicml/examples/llm/throughput/README.md

 mfu = (3 * flops_per_seq + 3 * attn_flops_per_seq) * throughput / (gpu_num * GPU_AVAILABLE_FLOPS)
 ```

-The HFU numbers shown below account for the fact that the networks use checkpointing for activation recomputation.
+The HFU numbers shown below account for the fact that the networks use checkpointing and recomputes activations.
 This effectively requires an extra forward pass through the network.
 ```
 hfu* = 4 * flops_per_seq * throughput / (gpu_num * GPU_AVAILABLE_FLOPS)
 hfu = (4 * flops_per_seq + 4 * attn_flops_per_seq) * throughput / (gpu_num * GPU_AVAILABLE_FLOPS)
 ```

 These are approximations.
-Real HFU would be higher since it would include the FLOP usage of norm, act, residual, as well as account for ALL recomputation (Model's using FlashAttn would include an extra recompute factor given FlashAttn does a recomputation in the fwd pass; in reality, the mfu attn multiplier should be 4 instaed of 3 and 5 instead of 4 for hfu).
+Real HFU would be higher since it would include the FLOP usage of norm, act, residual, as well as account for ALL recomputation (Model's using FlashAttn would include an extra recompute factor given FlashAttn does a recomputation in the fwd pass; in reality, the hfu flop attn multiplier would be 5 instaed of 4).

 Below we highlight some of the configurations, but the full tables can be found in [FULL_TABLES](./FULL_TABLES.md).
 These tables are not exhaustive.
 If there is a setting you are interested in, try profiling it yourself.
-For example, using Mosaic Cloud, to test MosaicGPT {13B, 30B} on using fp16 with a batch size of 2M tokens and seq len {2k, 4k, 8k, 16k}:
+For example, using Mosaic Cloud, to test MosaicGPT {13B, 30B} using fp16 with a batch size of 2M tokens and seq len {2k, 4k, 8k, 16k} run:
-(this will run 8 configs for 12 steps to get throughput numbers)
 ```
 python run_all_configs.py -m 13b.yaml 30b.yaml -t fp16 -b 21 21 -s 11 14 --RUN
 ```
-`python parse_logs.py` can then be used to parse all output training logs and create the tables below.
+This will run 8 configs for 12 steps to get throughput numbers. `python parse_logs.py` can then be used to parse all output training logs and create the tables below.

 ## A100 80GB